tasket/Qubes-vpn-support/README.md

 ### Updating from prior versions

 Download the new Qubes-vpn-support release from github to your VM as before, then run the `sudo bash ./install` command to reinstall.
-The username/password entry can be skipped by pressing Ctrl-C at the prompt.
+In a proxyVM, username/password entry is performed last and can be skipped by pressing
+Ctrl-C at the prompt.
+The updated VMs should then be shut down or restarted.

 ### Locating and downloading VPN config files